 What can you expect?

-The deliverables from a program and process review are determined in initial consultations with the client on the desired outcomes of the project.
-They generally include a full report of the work undertaken, the methods that were used, conclusions reached, and if requested, recommendations on improvements or next steps.
+No surprises.
+The deliverables from a program and process review are determined in initial consultations with our clients.
+RSI provides a full report on the work undertaken, the methods that were used, conclusions reached, and, if requested, recommendations on improvements or next steps.
 Any detailed searches or interviews will be recorded, and detailed or summary notes are appended to the main report.
-If the review is to include proposed new or updated risk management processes, analytical capacities or tools, prototype versions may be developed for review by the client and finalized with suggested revisions and tailoring.
-Finally, in many cases the project results are presented to the client’s project team, or to a wider audience.
+If the review is to include proposed new or updated risk management processes, analytical capacities or tools, prototype versions may be developed for review by the client and finalized with client input.
+RSI also provides communications materials to support dissemination of the findings, either to management or enterprise-wide, as well as to external stakeholders.

 What is our expertise in Program and Process Review?

 Through its in-house and associate experts, RSI brings a wide range of expertise to program and process reviews.
 Specifically, RSI experts have extensive experience in regulation and regulatory practices that may impact upon client programs.
 RSI brings a unique risk assessment lens to program and process review, ensuring that client programs incorporate current best practices in risk sciences to their advantage.
 As experts in risk management and risk communication, the RSI team can help manage both organizational and program risks and outcomes.
 RSI also brings a wide range of subject matter expertise in both the basic and social sciences that is particularly helpful in evaluating scientific and technological programs.
 State-of-the-science decision support tools developed by RSI experts are also helpful in laying the foundation for risk-based decision-making with your organization.